US STOCKS-Wall St slips on tech selloff

 By Yashaswini Swamynathan

-June 12 The Nasdaq Composite index took a beating for the second trading day as a bout of profit-taking took a toll on the richly-valued technology stocks.
+June 12 (Reuters) - The Nasdaq Composite index took a beating for the second trading day as a bout of profit-taking took a toll on the richly-valued technology stocks.

 Strong quarterly earnings have helped technology stocks fill a void left by financial and industrial stocks after a post-election rally faded.
 The S&P 500 technology index has risen 18.5 percent this year and is on track to register its best yearly performance since 2014.